National Museum of African American History and Culture launches online "Talking About Race" portal

 The health and safety of our community guides all of our decisions.
 As such, West Chester University has been actively monitoring the rapid movement across the globe of the coronavirus, as well as updated travel warnings issued by the U.S. Department of State.
 Following the CDC’s public health guidance, the University is taking proactive measures to minimize crowds by canceling events that will draw large audiences.
 The Museum will be closed until the fall semester.

-Current exhibit: Upcoming exhibit Earth Day at 50: Lessons for a Sustainable Future
+Opening this month: Earth Day at 50: Lessons for a Sustainable Future

 Hours of Operation